AIdjis/FP_Growth_Algorithm/README.md

    python <path of code.py>
    ```
 and enter minimun support that must be entiger.

--the output will be the frequents items in the data.
+-The output will be the frequents items in the data.